crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 }
 ```

-It's important to note that when comparing signed values, we must use the opcodes `slt` (signed less than) and `sgt` (signed greater than) to avoid interpreting signed integers as unsigned integers.
+It's important to note that when comparing signed values, the opcodes `slt` (signed less than) and `sgt` (signed greater than) must be used to avoid interpreting signed integers as unsigned integers.
-Solidity will automatically insert the correct opcode based on the type of the value.
+Solidity will automatically insert the correct opcode based on the value's type.
 This applies to other signed operations as well.

 ### Quick primer on a two's complement system

-In a two's complement system, the range of possible integers is divided into two halves: the positive and negative domain.
+In a two's complement system, the range of possible integers is divided into two halves: the positive and negative domains.
 The first bit of an integer represents the sign, with `0` indicating a positive number and `1` indicating a negative number.
 For positive integers (those with a sign bit of `0`), their binary representation is the same as their unsigned bit representation.
 However, the negative domain is shifted to lie "above" the positive domain.